The Best Steakhouse in Every State

 Club Paris, Anchorage

 This restaurant originally opened as a funeral parlor in the 1920s, but it was transformed into an Alaskan dining tradition in the late 1950s.
-You really can’t visit without ordering one of their famous 4-inch thick filet mignon or rock-salt-roasted prime rib.
+You really can’t visit without ordering one of their famous four-inch-thick filet mignon or rock-salt-roasted prime rib.

 The Buckhorn Exchange, Denver